DavidHerrAZ/memory-game/CONTRIBUTING.md

 # How to contribute

-The files in this repository are used as the starting point for all students.
-Because we want students to write the majority of the code themselves, pull requests (most likely) will _not_ be merged into the project.
+The files in this repository were developed as part of the Udacity Front End Nanodegree.
+As a student of the program, this project is strictly for academic purposes.
+For this reason, pull requests (most likely) will _not_ be merged into the project.